maurom/ssl-cert-check/README.md

   -f cert file      : File with a list of FQDNs and ports -h                : Print this screen
-  -i                : Print the issuer of the certificate -j                : Print the subject of the certificate -k password       : PKCS12 file password
+  -i                : Print the issuer of the certificate -k password       : PKCS12 file password
   -n                : Run as a Nagios plugin
   -N                : Run as a Nagios plugin and output one line summary (implies -n, requires -f or -d)